Learn All Year Long

 - Once an order has been chosen, someone should make a list of each child’s name and the song, poem, or story each one will perform in the correct order so the children can reference it while they create programs.

 - Give children paper and something to write with so they can create programs.
 Explain that a program tells the audience who will be in the show, what they will perform, and in what order they will perform.
-(If children would like to see an example, show them some sample theater programs.
-One way to make programs is to fold a piece of computer paper in half from top to bottom so that it opens like a book.
+(If children would like to see an example, show them some sample theater programs.)
+One way to make programs is to fold a piece of plain paper in half from top to bottom so that it opens like a book.
 Children can write on the inside pages and decorate the outside page as the cover.
 Instead of using the outside of the computer paper as the cover, they might add a piece of folded construction paper to the outside, making the construction paper the cover.
 They can use tape or a stapler to bind the two pieces of paper together.
 (For children with limited writing capabilities, you might lightly trace the words into the program and ask them to write over them in a color of their choice, or ask an older child to help younger children with this.)

 - Give children a few minutes to get into their costumes and organize their props.